AnaMaria2604/Bookspine-WebTechnologies/README.md

+# BookSpine

-# Team: Ursache Ana-Maria + Bolohan Constantin-Sebastian
+## Team: Ursache Ana-Maria + Bolohan Constantin-Sebastian

 BookSpine is a university project developed as part of a team effort to create a web-based book reviewing and tracking platform.
 The application is designed to help users manage their reading journey, share opinions, and engage with others who share a passion for books.